 You can’t beat the convenience of the kettle and steamer insert.
 The insert serves as a false bottom to contain the grains and also provides a buffer between the heat source and grain to prevent scorching.
 The grain can be stirred regularly and the temperature can be monitored and adjusted as needed.

-I clip on a stainless steel thermometer to regulate the mash temp (you know those long stem thermometers, like this one), and can leave the lid off to stir the grains.
+I clip on a stainless steel thermometer to regulate the mash temp (you know those long stem thermometers, like this one), and leave the lid off to stir the grains.
 I mash up to about 5 pounds of grain using about 1.25 quarts of water per pound.
-Combine that in with a 3.3 lb. can of extract and we end up with enough fermentable sugars to produce a good ale.
+Combine that with a 3.3 lb. can of extract and we end up with enough fermentable sugars to produce a good ale.

 Regularly stir the grain and check the temp of the grain bed in random areas to make sure your keeping them at a consistent temperature throughout.

 After an hour at your maintained temperature you’re ready to transfer the mash water to the brew kettle.
 You might need a little help with this.
 Raise the grain basket and let it drain as much as possible, then hang it on your brew pot, as shown in the photo below.
 It will continue to drain there.

 Now, pour the mash water over the grain bed so it drains into the brew pot.
 This will help filter the mash water.

 Once your mash kettle is empty, use it to heat your sparge water.
 You’ll want to heat enough water to bring your brew pot to the final boil volume.
 So if you brew a concentrate you’ll want about 2.25 gallons of water collected in your brew pot.
 I’ve marked my brew pot on the outside, at the 2 gallon level for reference.